MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/pktmon/pktmon-sdn-data-path-wac-extension.md

 </center>

-The result is displayed in a table that shows the main parameters of the captured packets: Timestamp, Sources IP Address, Source Port, Destination IP Address, Destination Port, Ethertype, Protocol, TCP Flags, whether the packet was dropped, and the drop reason.
+The results are displayed in a table that shows the main parameters of the captured packets: Timestamp, Sources IP Address, Source Port, Destination IP Address, Destination Port, Ethertype, Protocol, TCP Flags, whether the packet was dropped, and the drop reason.

    - The timestamp for each of these packets is also a hyperlink that will redirect you to a different page where you can find more information about the selected packet.
 See the Details Page section below.
    - All dropped packets have a “True” value in the **Dropped** tab, a drop reason, and is displayed in red text to make it easier to pinpoint.
-   - All the tabs could be sorted ascending and descending.
+   - All the tabs can be sorted ascending and descending.
-   - You can search for a value in any column in the whole log through the search bar
+   - You can search for a value in any column in the log by using the search bar.
-   - You can restart the capture with same chosen filters using the **Restart** button.
+   - You can restart the capture with the same chosen filters using the **Restart** button.

 ## Details page

-The information in this page is particularly valuable if you have incorrect packet propagation issues or misconfiguration issues.
-In this page, you will be able to investigate the flow of the packet through each component of the networking stack.
-For each packet hop, there are details that include the packet parameters and the raw packet.
+The information in this page is particularly valuable if you have incorrect packet propagation issues or misconfiguration issues, because you can investigate the flow of the packet through each component of the networking stack.
+For each packet hop, there are details that include the packet parameters as well as the raw packet details.

 - The hops are grouped together based on the components involved.
-Each adapter and the drivers on top of it will be grouped by the name of the adapter.
-This will make it easier to simply track the packet on a high level through these group titles.
+Each adapter and the drivers on top of it are grouped by the name of the adapter.
+This makes it easier to track the packet on a high level through these group titles.
 - All dropped packets will also be displayed in red text to make them easier to pinpoint.

 <center>